Automattic/jetpack/readme.txt

 **Bug Fixes**

 * Markdown: always enable Markdown for posts whenever the module is active.
+* Sharing: make sure that sharing buttons open in a small pop-up instead of a separate window.
 * SSO: Avoid token or nonce errors when trying to log in to your site via the Secure Sign On option.
 * Widget Visibility: avoid empty widget visibility rules after updating to Jetpack 4.7.
 * Widget Visibility: restore the option to make widgets appear on archive pages of different Custom Post Types.